Piers and Revetments at Grand Haven, Michigan: History

 Meanwhile, the United States Army Corps of Engineers (COE) was developing a plan for harbor improvements in Grand Haven, which was completed by Col. J.D.
 Graham in 1857.
 However, the improvements were not authorized until 1866.
 Work soon began on the COE plan, starting with repairs to the Detroit and Milwaukee-built pier, whose design had caused washouts in several locations, and a portion of which had been heavily damaged by fire.
 Repairs were completed in 1867, and work began on the remainder of the COE plan.
 The improvements were slowly implemented through the rest of the 1860s and into the 1870s.
 In addition to the pier repairs, these improvements included construction of pile revetment, and strengthening the existing pierhead, dredging the channel, constructing a north pier, and constructing an additional revetment along the bend in the river.
-A light was added toe ht south pier in 1881.
+A light was added to the south pier in 1881.

 By 1880, the COE had completed most of the construction work.
 During the 1880s, both of the piers were extended to give greater protection to the harbor and reduce the shoaling of sand into the channel.
 By 1890, the north pier was about 1,120 feet long, and the south pier approximately 1,300 feet.
 Despite the improvements to the harbor, serious problems with sand bars developing remained, and the piers were extended again, the north pier by 600 feet and the south pier by 550 feet.

 Additional harbor improvements were made in the 20th century, starting with the extension of the revetments and the addition of concrete reinforcement.
 Dredging of the channel continued in the 1910s and 1920s.
 Between 1951 and 1983, sheet steel substructures were set into place along the piers and revetments.